December 30, 2025

 The Yukon Nominee Program (YNP) is run by the Yukon Government in partnership with Immigration, Refugees and Citizenship Canada (IRCC) under the “Agreement for Canada-Yukon Cooperation on Immigration.”

 For the YNP, you need a job offer in the province to be eligible.
-The YNP streams for Skilled Immigrants and Critical Impact Workers is locally driven and based on the needs of Yukon employers.
+The YNP streams for Skilled Immigrants and Critical Impact Workers are locally driven and based on the needs of Yukon employers.

 As earlier stated, Nunavut does not have a PNP for skilled immigrants, and Quebec has a separate immigration program.